nareddyt/discover-rewards-notifier/docs/index.md

 The icon will turn orange when the site you visit has an active deal or cashback offer.
 You can then click on the icon to view more details and redeem the offer.

+## Explanation of Permissions

+[Click here](permissions.md) for in-depth explanation of the permissions the extension requires

 ## Privacy Policy

 [Click here](privacy-policy.md) to view our Privacy Policy